Frequently Asked Questions

 Day Tours

-Private, overnight, and multi-day tours require a non-refundable 50% booking fee.
+Midnight Sun tours require a non-refundable 50% booking fee.
 For cancellations with less than 2 weeks notice, or no-shows, 100% of the tour fee applies.

 Be aware, we rarely cancel for weather.
 If we do have to cancel a tour due to weather, mechanical failure or another unavoidable reason, you will receive a 100% refund of any monies and fees we have collected.

-These cancellation policies only apply to 49th State Motor Tours fees.
-If your tour includes payments to a third party (a hotel, for example), refunds for that portion of the package price will follow that vendor's refund policy.
+If your tour includes payments to a third party (a hotel, for example), refunds for that portion of the package price will follow that vendor’s refund policy.

 Riding ATVs is bouncy, dirty, and often wet.
 Adventurers with neck/back/joint injuries, heart concerns, or who experience seizures should consult with their doctor before participating in this activity.
 It is STRONGLY RECOMMENDED that anyone who is pregnant or has had recent surgery not participate in this tour.
 Please keep in mind that this is a physical activity.
 Mobility requirements vary from day to day and trail to trail, but all courses require some mobility.